 The Laboratory shall continue to provide its monthly list and change list on a weekly basis.

-G. PREPARATION, PRINTING AND DISTRIBUTION OF THE AGREEMENT
+G. DISTRIBUTION AND POSTING OF THE AGREEMENT

 In consultation with the Union, the University shall prepare the official version of this Agreement, which will then be posted electronically.

-The parties shall work out a practicable timeline for the printing and distribution of this Agreement.
+1. Posting of this Agreement